-Description: Applicants must demonstrate a series of projects that demonstrate compliance with Federal labor/employment and/or Pennsylvania Department of Labor and Industry Prevailing Wage laws via the submission of a project overview template provided by PBDA.
+- O Description: Applicants must demonstrate a series of projects that demonstrate compliance with Federal labor/employment and/or Pennsylvania Prevailing Wage laws via the submission of a project overview template provided by PBDA.
 Applicants without a record of labor and employment law compliance are permitted to mitigate this fact by making specific, forward-looking commitments to strong labor and employment standards and protections with respect to BEAD-funded projects.
-This would be done primarily through the submission of the Pennsylvania Prevailing Wage Compliance form provided as a template by PBDA.
-Additionally, the provision of a preliminary detailed cost estimate that certifies the inclusion of prevailing wages.
+This would be done primarily through the submission of the Pennsylvania Prevailing Wage Compliance form provided as a template by PBDA, as well as the provision of a preliminary-detailed cost estimate that certifies the inclusion of prevailing wages. - Scoring: Applicants will receive an objective score that ranges from 0-100% of possible points: - 0% will be awarded if the application lacks all three elements - 50% will be awarded to applicants that demonstrate two elements - o 100% will be awarded to applicants that demonstrate all three elements